-"I feel like I need to tell my story because maybe it helps me deal with what I've been through, but also maybe I feel some deepseated need to show people I'm not a bad person," Furst said.
+"I feel like I need to tell my story because maybe it helps me deal with what I've been through, but also maybe I feel some deep-seated need to show people I'm not a bad person," Furst said.
 "Not all people who commit crimes are inherently bad - there's usually a lot more to it."

 After the murder of George Floyd, the members of the classical music group Playground Ensemble felt like they needed to become more involved in social justice issues, founder and director Conrad Kehn said.
-The chamber-music group sought out a community organization working with people re-entering sociing and music created by pairs of ety after incarceration to collab-
+The chamber-music group sought out a community organization working with people re-entering society after incarceration to collaborate on a project.